GarhomLee/LeetCode/README.md

 1282.
 Group the People Given the Group Size They Belong To 1386.
 Cinema Seat Allocation
 1414.
-Find the Minimum Number of Fibonacci Numbers Whose Sum Is K
+Find the Minimum Number of Fibonacci Numbers Whose Sum Is K 1432.
+Max Difference You Can Get From Changing an Integer 1433.
+Check If a String Can Break Another String

 ### Divide & Conquer
 315. Count of Smaller Numbers After Self